agorf/gcstats/README.md

 Visit the [Pocket Queries][pq] page and click the _Add to Queue_ button (under _My Finds_).
 After a while, you will receive an email informing you that your Pocket Query file is available for download.
 Visit the [Pocket Queries][pq] page again and download the file under the _Pocket Queries Ready for Download_ tab.

-Assuming your Pocket Query file is _3627915.zip_, issue:
+Assuming your Pocket Query file is _1234567.zip_, issue:

-    ruby gcstats.rb 3627915.zip

-Open _3627915.html_ to view your statistics.
+    gcstats 1234567.zip

+This will write to _username.html_, where "username" is the one you have on [Geocaching.com][gc].

 It is also possible to specify the output filename:

-    ruby gcstats.rb 3627915.zip agorf.html
+    gcstats 1234567.zip mystats.html

-Will write to _agorf.html_.
+This will write to _mystats.html_.

 **Note:** You need to be a [Premium Member][pm] at [Geocaching.com][gc] to use [Pocket Queries][pq].